Oasis (2002 film)

 Oasis (Korean: 오아시스) is a 2002 South Korean psychological drama romance film directed by Lee Chang-dong.
 The film's plot tells about the difficult romance between a mildly mentally disabled man who has just been released from jail after a 2 1/2-year sentence for involuntary manslaughter and a woman with severe cerebral palsy.
-Starring in these roles are the couple from Lee Chang-dong's previous film Peppermint Candy: Sol Kyung-gu and Moon So-ri.
+Starring in these roles are Sul Kyung-gu and Moon So-ri, who played the couple in Chang-dong's previous film, Peppermint Candy (1999).
 The movie also shows how the two main characters are treated by their families and perceived by the people around them.

 The film was a critical success, earning prizes in numerous film festivals.
 Among the most important were Silver Lion for Best Direction and the Special Director's prize given to Lee Chang-dong at the 2002 Venice Film Festival and the Marcello Mastroianni Award for Emerging Actor or Actress given to Moon So-ri at the same event.

 Plot

-Upon his release from prison, Hong Jong-du (Sol Kyung-gu) goes looking for his relatives in Seoul.
+Upon his release from prison, Hong Jong-du goes looking for his relatives in Seoul.
 He is back on the streets after serving a two-and-a-half-year prison term for a hit-and-run accident.
 He discovers that during his absence, his family moved without telling him.
 Oblivious to society's rules, he again ends up in police custody for non-payment of a restaurant bill.
-He is bailed out by his younger brother Jong-sae (Ryoo Seung-wan) and reunited with his estranged family, who reluctantly take him back in.
-Slightly mentally disabled and an incurable social misfit, Jong-du is hired as a delivery boy for a Chinese restaurant on the recommendation of his older brother Jong-il (Ahn Nae-sang).
+He is bailed out by his younger brother Jong-sae and reunited with his estranged family, who reluctantly take him back in.
+Slightly mentally disabled and an incurable social misfit, Jong-du is hired as a delivery boy for a Chinese restaurant on the recommendation of his older brother Jong-il.

 In an awkward attempt at reconciliation, Jong-du seeks out the family of the man killed in the accident.
-He finds the man's son, Han Sang-shik (Son Byong-ho) is moving out and leaving behind his cerebral palsy-stricken sister Gong-ju (Moon So-ri) to be cared for by the neighbors while he uses her disability status to get a better subsidized apartment where he pretends she is living.
+He finds the man's son, Han Sang-shik is moving out and leaving behind his cerebral palsy-stricken sister Gong-ju to be cared for by the neighbors while he uses her disability status to get a better subsidized apartment where he pretends she is living.
 The family is horrified at Jong-du's intrusion, but he becomes intrigued by Gong-ju.

 Jong-du decides to woo her by sending flowers and discovers where her house keys are hidden.
 He lets himself in at a time when he knows she is alone.
 He awkwardly make conversation and leaves his card for her to call him if she wants.
 Leaving, he notices and becomes interested in her feet, claiming to have never seen a woman's bare foot before.
 Gong-ju is startled and distressed at this extremely invasive comment from a complete stranger.
 Trying to pacify the startled Gong-ju, Jong-du loses control and starts to sexually assault the helpless woman, stopping only when she faints.